Sodium Hyaluronate 10mg/mL

 12 x 4mL Vials per outer carton

-Hyaluronate molecules are long chains which form a filter matrix interspersed with normal cellular fluids.
-This further supplements the visco-elastic properties of normal joint fluid.
-Sodium hyaluronate exerts a slight anti-inflammatory action by limiting the movement of granulocytes and macrophages into the joint.
+Hyaluronate molecules are long chains which form a ﬁlter matrix interspersed with normal cellular ﬂuids.
+This supplements the viscoelastic properties of normal joint ﬂuid.
+Sodium hyaluronate exerts a slight anti-inﬂammatory action by providing a steric barrier that limits the movement of granulocytes and macrophages into the joint.

 DIRECTIONS FOR USE